 After updating, run `pnpm typecheck` and paste the result.

-Make the agent run typecheck itself.
+Make the agent run typecheck itself instead of trusting its own scan.

 Step 3: Missing import — fix the path